Explain the Functional Block Diagram of Microprocessor 8085

-It is a multifunctional, clock-driven, register-based digital integrated circuit that receives binary data as input, processes it using instructions stored in its memory, and outputs results (also in binary form).
+It is a multifunctional, clock-driven, register-based digital integrated circuit that receives binary data as input, processes it using instructions stored in its memory, and outputs results (also in binary form

-Continuous advancements in microprocessor capacity have rendered previous types of computers nearly outdated (see history of computing hardware), with one or more microprocessors included in everything from the tiniest embedded systems and portable devices to the largest mainframe computers and supercomputers.
+Continuous advancements in microprocessor capacity have rendered previous types of computers nearly outdated (see history of computing hardware), with one or more microprocessors included in everything from the tiniest embedded systems and portable devices to the giant mainframe computers and supercomputers.

-What is 8085 Microprocessor?
+What is an 8085 Microprocessor?

 8085 Microprocessor is 40 pin IC.
 It operates on a 3MHz frequency and +5V power supply.